Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 npx nodemon@latest --version
 ```
 # Usage Instructions
-1. Open two terminals and navigate to the "api" and "Client" folders respectively.
+1. Open two terminals and navigate to the "api" and "client" folders respectively.
 2. Use the following command on both terminals:
 ```
 npm start